-- Offsetting emissions by purchasing “offsets” for remaining carbon and other greenhouse-gas emissions that we cannot yet reduce or replace (primarily travel-related emissions).
+- Offsetting emissions by purchasing “offsets” for remaining carbon and other greenhouse gas emissions that we cannot yet reduce or replace (primarily travel-related emissions).

 Offsetting our environmental footprint is a natural goal for a college that includes sustainability as a core value.
 Reaching this milestone highlights Colby’s commitment to the environment in a public way, puts Colby in a leadership position on an important public policy matter, and provides students with a real-life example of sustainable living that will accompany them long after graduation.

 Colby hopes to serve as a model for other colleges and universities that seek to reach this goal.
 More than 600 college and university presidents have signed the American College and University Presidents’ Climate Commitment.
-Colby is one of only three colleges or universities that currently are carbon neutral.

 Beyond achieving carbon neutrality, Colby continues to further its efforts in sustainability in the areas of waste reduction, energy, fuel, and water consumption, campus environmental conservation, purchasing local and organic food, enhanced sustainable land management, encouraging alternative modes of travel, reducing toxic chemical use, among many others.